-Available for sale financial assets K'000 Carrying amount at the balance date 90,246 Change in carrying amount of 'available for sale financial assets' and fair value reserve: Had PNG Kina weakened by 10 per cent against the Australian dollar: Increase in carrying amount and fair value reserve by: 10,027 Had PNG Kina appreciated by 10 per cent against the Australian dollar: Decrease in carrying amount and fair value reserve by: 8,204
+Available for sale financial assets K'000 Carrying amount at the balance date 99,895 Change in carrying amount of 'available for sale financial assets' and fair value reserve: Had PNG Kina weakened by 10 per cent against the Australian dollar: Increase in carrying amount and fair value reserve by: 11,099 Had PNG Kina appreciated by 10 per cent against the Australian dollar: Decrease in carrying amount and fair value reserve by: 9,081 Price risk A large amount of the company's assets are held in shares of "Listed Investmen (see note 3) listed on the Australian Securities Exchange.
+The value of these sha conditions and the fluctuation in AUD / PGK exchange rate.
+With all other variables held constant, Bougainville Copper's exposure to this ris sensitivity analysis, as follows: ares is subject to market Available for sale financial assets K'000 Carrying amount at the balance date 99,895 Change in carrying amount of 'available for sale financial assets' and fair value reserve: Had the share price increased by 10 per cent: Increased in carrying amount and fair value reserve by: 9,989 Had the share price decreased by 10 per cent: Decrease in carrying amount and fair value reserve by: 9,989

-(c) Price risk

-A large amount of the company's assets are held in shares of "Listed Investment Companies" (see note 3) listed on the Australian Securities Exchange.
-The value of these shares is subject to market conditions and the fluctuation in AUD / PGK exchange rate.

-With all other variables held constant, Bougainville Copper's exposure to this risk is measured by sensitivity analysis, as follows:

-Available for sale financial assets K'000 Carrying amount at the balance date 90,246 Change in carrying amount of 'available for sale financial assets' and fair value reserve : Had the share price increased by 10 per cent: Increased in carrying amount and fair value reserve by: 9,025 Had the share price decreased by 10 per cent: Decrease in carrying amount and fair value reserve by: 9,025